burakuyar/MusicXMLConverter/README.md

 ##Introduction

-This tool is prepared for generating MusicXML scores from [SymbTr](https://github.com/MTG/SymbTr) txt files.
+This tool is prepared for generating MusicXML scores from [SymbTr](https://github.com/MTG/SymbTr) txt and mu2 files.

 ##Usage